Efficient discretisation of stochastic differential equations: Asymptotically efficient schemes

-We approximate the first four moments of the discretisation errors $E^{n,1} := X^{n,1}(1)-X^1(1)$ and $E^{n,2}:= X^{n,2}(1)-X^2(1)$ by the Monte Carlo with 1,000,000 paths for both of the schemes.
+satisfies the SDE.
+By comparing with this explicit solution, we can assess the quality of the Euler-Maruyama approximations.} We approximate the first four moments of the discretisation errors $E^{n,1} := X^{n,1}(1)-X^1(1)$ and $E^{n,2}:= X^{n,2}(1)-X^2(1)$ by the Monte Carlo with 1,000,000 paths for both of the schemes.
 Normal random variables are generated by the Box-M$\ddot{\text{u}}$ller algorithm and an exponential variable is by $ - \log (U)$, where $U$ is a uniform random variable.
 Uniform random variables are generated by the Mersenne Twister algorithm.
 The Apple Mac mini computer with 2.6 GHz Intel Core i7 took 1 minute and 28 seconds for the equidistant scheme with $n = 625$.
 For the moving sphere scheme we took $n=435$ which leads to an equivalent computational time of 1 minute and 26 seconds\footnote{As described above, we follow the moving scheme algorithm until $t-\pi_n^m\geq aG^n_m$ and then we finish with $4$ equidistant steps.
 This led to an average of $435.9$ steps.}.
 These two are therefore almost equivalent in terms of computation time.
 Table~\ref{m1} and \ref{m2} report the first four moments of $E^{n,1}$ and $E^{n,2}$ respectively.

 From Table~\ref{m1} and \ref{m2}, we confirm that the moving sphere scheme provides a better accuracy without increasing computation time.